glhrmfrts/yo/README.md

 The `tests` folder contains some more examples, but they might be completely non-sense and change frequently since they're just tests.
 When the syntax is completely defined I'll create an `examples` folder with working code.

 ## Objects
-Objects are the only hash-like structure in Elo, they map strings (and only strings) to values.
+Objects are the only hash-like structure in Went, they map strings (and only strings) to values.
 The literal syntax is almost identical to maps in Go:
 ```go
 // map books names to their authors
 authors := {